Suiradkr/OpenClassroomProject3/README.md

 # OpenClassroom Project 3: Python ETL Pipeline

+## Purpose
+This ETL can be used to identify all running clusters, help determine if the cluster is being utilized, and can provide a list clusters that can be deleted which will ultimately free up resources and decrease the amount of cluster deployment times and failures.

 ### Navigate to the Project Folder

 First, ensure you are in the `ETLClusterProject` directory: